 When establishing what kind of theme to have, it’s good to have some sort of pattern in mind.
 This can be a color pattern or a pattern created based upon the type of content seen within the Instagram posts, which I like to call “content buckets”.

 Content buckets are similar to the types of content you might have on your blog under your menu of categories but should be treated as micro versions.
-You can format your pattern anyway you like.
-The key here is establishing a strategy, a pleasing visual grid, and a plan to help you know what to post next instead of posting on whim when it might not look good or feel right in your existing grid.
+You can format your pattern any way you like.
+The key here is establishing a strategy, a pleasing visual grid, and a plan to help you know what to post next instead of posting on a whim when it might not look good or feel right in your existing grid.

 5. Understand balance (Color, Space, Focus)